RanjaniMudaliar/SNLP-Tasks/README.md

 11 June 25 Hands_on file has class work

 12 INLTK_TAMIL files has inltk functions for tamil language with small sentence

+13 Embedding file contains word vectorization of small text

+14 Embedding_tasks file has application of Sentiment Analysis other than we did in class

+15 Sentiment_Analysis_Logistic_Regression file is Hands-on work done in class